-- 2.8 This report considers the impact on the findings of the HNSG for Cambridge and South Cambridgeshire in respect of four scenarios set out in the HERR: - "Medium" housing and population estimates for 2011 commuting ratios; - "Medium" housing and population estimates for 1:1 commuting ratios; - "Maximum" housing and population estimates for 2011 commuting ratios; and
+- 2.9 This report considers the impact on the findings of the HNSG for Cambridge and South Cambridgeshire in respect of the demographic change associated with four scenarios set out in the HERR.
+Also, for ease of comparison, the findings based on the standard method are also included.
+The scenarios considered are therefore: - The standard method-based demographic projections; - "Medium" housing and population estimates for 2011 commuting ratios; - "Medium" housing and population estimates for 1:1 commuting ratios; - "Maximum" housing and population estimates for 2011 commuting ratios; and - "Maximum" housing and population estimates for 1:1 commuting ratios.